resistics/resistics/docs/source/advanced/pre-process.rst

     - :ref:`advanced/pre-process:Data normalisation`
     - :ref:`advanced/pre-process:Interpolation to second`

-Another preprocessing method of use, but not available within the :meth:`~resistics.project.projectTime.preProcess` method is gap filling.
+Another preprocessing method of use, but not available within the :meth:`~resistics.project.time.preProcess` method is gap filling.
 This can help increase the number of windows at long periods.

     - :ref:`advanced/pre-process:Gap filling`

 In addition, there are lower levels APIs for performing these actions for advanced users.
-Please see the :doc:`API doc <../api>` for more information or check the :doc:`Cookbook <../cookbook>`.
+Please see the :doc:`API doc <../modules>` for more information or check the :doc:`Cookbook <../cookbook>`.

 The preprocessing options are explained in more detail below.
 The data is the same 4096 Hz data from the tutorial and is saved in "site1".
 A project has already been setup following the instructions in :doc:`Project environment <../tutorial/project-environment>`.
 In all the following, the project has already been loaded as shown below.